How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 For YouTube:

-1. Go to YouTube Studio
+1. YouTube Studio

-2. Select your video > Subtitles
+2. Pick your video, then Subtitles

-3. Click "Upload File" > "With Timing"
+3. Click "Upload File", "With Timing"

-4. Upload your SRT or VTT file
+4. Upload your SRT or VTT

 5. Review and publish